Respectful and Inclusive Workplace

 17 per cent at the Power Financial Board level

-20 per cent at the executive officer level, including the Corporation's group companies
+25 per cent at the executive officer level within the Corporation's group companies (including its publicly traded subsidiaries and their respective principal subsidiaries)

 Highlights from our Group Companies

-In 2017, based on the information gathered through a confidential and voluntary Diversity & Inclusion Survey, IGM Financial introduced a diversity and inclusion strategy, which helps enable its goal to be a leading, contemporary organization, driven by diverse and inclusive leadership.
+IGM Financial’s Diversity and Inclusion strategy, introduced in 2017 based on the information gathered through a confidential and voluntary Diversity & Inclusion Survey, helps ensure that its practices, policies and approaches are inclusive and engaging for all.
 The strategy includes specific goals and initiatives to enable the upward mobility of women and other underrepresented groups.
-The IGM Financial Diversity and Inclusion Council guides the implementation of its Diversity and Inclusion strategy, including driving awareness and involvement.
+A Diversity and Inclusion Committee guides the implementation of its Diversity and Inclusion strategy and spearheads a number of initiatives that focus on leadership competencies, development of mentorship programs and affinity groups, diversity training, and the piloting of diversity and inclusion recruitment tools.

 Pargesa’s subsidiary Groupe Bruxelles Lambert (GBL) has also developed a Diversity & Inclusion Policy which supports and facilitates a diverse and inclusive environment that embraces differences and recognizes their beneﬁts.
 These differences can be age, gender (identity), sexual orientation, disability, ethnicity, cultural and religious backgrounds and other areas of potential difference.

-Imerys' Diversity Charter outlines its commitment to achieving greater diversity, as well as its commitment to anti-discrimination and equal opportunities.
-Diversity plans and series of measures have been set up in most of the major countries since 2013.
-In that perspective, in 2017, Imerys launched a diversity and inclusion working group composed of representatives of different businesses and functions across the group.
-The purpose of this working group is to conduct research and analysis on diversity and inclusion across Imerys, to identify key drivers and challenges and propose concrete practices, including the necessary monitoring and review, to accelerate progress.
+Imerys' Diversity and Inclusion Charter, which was updated in 2018, clearly articulates the shared commitment to achieving greater diversity, as well as inclusion, across the group.
+In that perspective, in 2018, Imerys’ diversity and inclusion working group, composed of representatives of different businesses and functions across the group, pursued its mandate to conduct research and analysis on diversity and inclusion at Imerys, to identify key drivers and challenges and propose concrete practices, including the necessary monitoring and review, to accelerate progress.
+The working group has structured the fundamental elements of the program, with specific actions launched in 2018 and the full program that will begin to be rolled out in 2019.

 IGM Financial's operating companies benefit from attracting a diverse workforce.
 Having a range of perspectives, experiences, lifestyles and cultures helps the corporation to be innovative, make better decisions and better serve its clients.

-In 2017, both Mackenzie Investments and Investment Planning Counsel continued to support organizations that help immigrants to gain employment.
-Mackenzie has been a long-term supporter of the Toronto Region Immigrant Employment Council (TRIEC) Mentoring Partnership, providing opportunities for its employees to work with new immigrants seeking employment in Canada.
-Investment Planning Counsel also established partnerships with both the TRIEC and the Federal Internship for Newcomers (FIN) to build recruitment strategies for new immigrants.
+Both Mackenzie Investments and Investment Planning Counsel continued to support organizations and initiatives that help immigrants to gain employment, including the Toronto Region Immigrant Employment Council Mentoring Partnership, providing opportunities for their employees to work with new immigrants seeking employment in Canada.

 Great-West Lifeco is putting in place the building blocks to meet the needs of a diverse and multicultural employee population, reflective of its customers.
 It actively seeks new ways to reach out to a diverse range of potential employees among qualified individuals or segments of the population who may not have thought of applying for a role with the company.
-For instance, as one of the Indigenous Accord’s inaugural signatories, Great-West Life has committed to fostering a workplace culture in which Indigenous Peoples and all employees can contribute to their fullest potential.
+For instance, as one of the Winnipeg Indigenous Accord’s inaugural signatories, Great-West Life has committed to fostering a workplace culture in which Indigenous Peoples and all employees can contribute to their fullest potential.
 For example, the company works with AMIK Professional Indigenous Engagement Services to promote a diverse workforce, including increasing the representation and advancement of Indigenous employees.
-Through AMIK, six people were hired in 2017 for positions in the Health & Dental Operations and Group Customer Contact Centre departments.
-Great-West Life is also providing support to Indigenous community programs, including Indspire’s Building Brighter Futures Fund and the Promoting Life Skills in Aboriginal Youth (PLAY) program.
+The company is also providing support to Indigenous community programs, including Indspire’s Building Brighter Futures Fund and the Promoting Life Skills in Aboriginal Youth program.